Sourav692/GenerativeAI-Demystified/README.md

 # GenerativeAI-Demystified
-Repository on all things on Generative AI.
+Repository on all things on Generative AI